ParticularlyCALLED

 Finding Fulfillment in Following God

 The word mortification is a terrifying one.
-It literally comes from the Latin mortificare that means “to put to death”, specifically, in traditional understanding, “the desires of the flesh”.
-It was considered essential for salvation back in the day and it conjures images of self-flagellation, monks in hair shirts holding skulls, and all manner of other creepy and unpleasant things.
+It literally comes from the Latin mortificare which means “to put to death”, specifically, in traditional understanding, “the desires of the flesh”.
+It was considered essential for salvation back in the day and conjures images of self-flagellation, monks in hair shirts holding skulls, and all manner of other creepy and unpleasant things.
 The thought of it has almost single handedly fueled the rampant hatred of traditional Religion.
 To 99% of the population it seems to suggest that mankind is bad, God’s gifts should be rejected, and that the world and this life are evil.
-Such a view of mortification fuels a vision of God who is cruel and bloodthirsty rather than a gentle and loving good shepherd.
-We all know the vision of an egotistical and masochistic God couldn’t be farther from the truth, therefore, it “stands to reason” that we should also reject everything that supports this vision – hence the word has become all but taboo, and anyone who dares contemplate it is automatically considered crazy, even by themselves.
+Such a view of mortification fuels a vision of God who is cruel and bloodthirsty rather than a gentle and loving Good Shepherd.
+We all know such a vision of an egotistical and masochistic God couldn’t be further from the truth, therefore, it “stands to reason” that we should also reject everything that supports this vision – hence, the word has become all but taboo, and anyone who dares contemplate it is automatically considered crazy, even by themselves.

 But what if mortification is more than this?
-What if we’ve rotundly rejected an essential spiritual practice because of misunderstanding, and rediscovering it might be the forgotten secret to the spiritual vibrancy we can only dream about.
+What if we’ve rotundly rejected an essential spiritual practice because of a major misunderstanding, and rediscovering it might be the forgotten secret to a spiritual vibrancy we can only dream about.

 I know, even suggesting that mortification might not be as bad as we thought is pushing you past your comfort zone.
-I imagine many readers likely clicked away in a huff at the very audacity of my doing a post exploring the idea of mortification in a positive light.
+I imagine many readers likely clicked away in a huff at the very audacity of a post exploring the idea of mortification in a positive light.
+Yes, that’s how strong the human repulsion is toward the idea of mortification.

 Mortification is not just an idea that got misunderstood over time, it is a CALLING.